 - Objectives: Clearly outline what the presentation aims to achieve, helping to set the audience’s expectations about the takeaways.

-- Engaging Visuals: Relevant images, icons, or brief animations can help highlight important elements and make the slide more engaging.
+- Engaging Visuals: Relevant images, presentation icons, PPT visuals or brief animations can help highlight important elements and make the slide more engaging.

 In general lines, the introduction slide should have visual elements but not be overwhelming for the audience.
 The visuals must not distract, and we cannot use bold color combinations that take the focus away from the message.
 Using diagrams can also help to present key concepts effectively.